-These are not Examples.
-They are only our descriptions of them:
+These are not Examples, merely our descriptions thereof:

-Ditto in the anime and manga of Pokemon have much more advanced shapeshifting skills than in the video game, but aren't particularly bright.
-In at least one case, a Ditto that was shown a picture of something turned into a picture.
+- Ditto in the anime and manga of Pokémon have much more advanced shapeshifting skills than in the video game, but aren't particularly bright.
+In one case, a Ditto was shown a picture of a Dratini in a book and told to turn into it...and the Ditto turned into a book.

-- Understanding Comics takes this to a thought-provoking Overly Long Gag extreme as part of his demonstration of just how much the reader of a comic is mentally filling in.
+- Understanding Comics takes this to a thought-provoking Overly Long Gag to demonstrate just how much the reader of a comic is mentally filling in.
 Not only is it not a pipe, it's not even a painting of a pipe.
 Is it a drawing of a painting of a pipe?
 No, actually it's not even that — it's a printed copy of a drawing of a painting of a pipe.
 In fact, it's several printed copies, appearing in multiple panels, each one dependent on the reader to observe.

-Mulholland Drive: "No hay banda!
+- Mulholland Dr.: "No hay banda!
 There is no band.
 Il n'y a pas d'orchestre. [...]
 And yet we hear a band."
 A subtle clue showing that the whole thing is Diane Selwyn's Dying Dream.
 Or is it?

 "It is a recording.
 It is a tape.
 It is an illusion."

-Lampshaded in Pirates of the Caribbean: Dead Man's Chest.
-At the beginning of the film, Jack Sparrow broke into and out of a fortress in order to obtain a drawing of the key to the eponymous Dead Man's Chest.
+- Lampshaded in Pirates of the Caribbean: Dead Man's Chest.
+At the beginning of the film, Jack Sparrow broke into and out of a fortress in order to obtain a drawing of the key that goes to the eponymous Dead Man's Chest.
 Now all they have to do is find the chest, right?
 Wrong.
-First they have to find the actual key itself, because all they have so far is a drawing of the key.
+First they have to find the actual key itself, because all they have so far is a drawing of what the key looks like.